Chat Arijit Dutta who played LTF commander Mallya in Madras Café talks about the myriad interest, hobbies and passions that drive him

 You are an avid sportsperson, traveller and wildlife aficionado?
 Can you tell me a little more about your interests?

 I have always had a tremendous affinity, interest and love for the hills and the forests.
 My interest in animal life emanated from my mother’s father, Arun Chandra Gupta, who was the first India chief conservator of forests and regaled me with stories about wildlife, creating an interest that persists even today.
 I have travelled to various forests both in India and abroad.

 I have always been very involved with sports.
 It is in my genes, I think as both my parents were deeply involved in sports.
 Also since I studied in a boarding school in Darjeeling I can play almost every sport.

-Considering my affinity for hills and forests, I am seriously thinking of an eco tourism venture in north Bengal which would encompass adventure, outdoor sports and nature education activities.
+Once again considering my affinity for hills and forests I am seriously thinking of an eco tourism venture in north Bengal which would encompass adventure, outdoor sports and nature education activities.
 This would probably be the first of its kind in the eastern India.
 Hopefully I will succeed in this.